SimHacker/lloooomm/03-Resources/videos/lloooomm-cynthia-solomon-transcript.md

 1:05:46
-poison twice The Audrey ah this is what I was looking for But then Audrey too is a plant character Uh deadlock cat likes 1:05:56 to be fed too He's a debugging cat that specializes in deadlocks I have a whole 1:06:03 menagerie and a cat team So but let's go back to the Audrey 2 1:06:09
+poison twice The Audrey ah this is what I was looking for But then Audrey too is a plant character Uh deadlock cat likes 1:05:56 to be fed too He's a feline debugging team that specializes in deadlocks I have a whole 1:06:03 menagerie and a cat team So but let's go back to the Audrey 2 1:06:09